onedata/onedata-documentation/doc/oneclient.md

 ## Options

-To see full set of `oneclient` command line options checkout the man page `man oneclient` or print help information `oneclient -h`.
+To see full set of `oneclient` command line options checkout the man page `man oneclient` or print help information using `oneclient -h`.

 ~~~
 > oneclient -h